Moore Bros

 • The business ended in 1905 and the moulds and designs of Moore Bros. were sold.
 Some of the moulds were sold to R.H. & S.L.
 Plant.
 The Pottery Gazette, March 1906 notes that they "acquired most of the moulds belonging to Messrs.
 Moore Bros., late of St. Mary’s Works, High-street, Longton, and are now producing the beautiful art porcelain models for which that firm was celebrated."

-• The St. Mary's works was purchased by Thomas C. Wild and were leter to become the home of Royal Albert China.
+• The St. Mary's works was purchased by Thomas C. Wild and were later to become the home of Royal Albert China.

-• Bernard Moore took premises at Wolfe Street, Stoke - he became a 'Consultant Potter' and manufactured pieces with spectacular glazes and Samuel V. Moore appears to have left the potting business.
+• After the closure of Moore Bros Bernard Moore took premises at Wolfe Street, Stoke - he became a 'Consultant Potter' and manufactured pieces with spectacular glazes.
+His brother, Samuel V. Moore appears to have left the potting business.

 Previously: Samuel Moore (& Son) (1859 - 1870/2)